zenkavi/aDDM-Toolbox-GPU/README.md

 * pandas
 * seaborn

+See [requirements.txt](requirements.txt) for specific versions.
 These libraries can be installed using the following command:

 ```shell
 $ pip install matplotlib numpy pandas seaborn